What is Sterilization ? 9 Types and Methods in Microbiology

 Heat method of sterilization

-In the heat sterilization process, the longer the exposure to heat, the better is the sterilization at a given temperature.
+In the heat sterilization process, the longer the exposure to heat, the better the sterilization at a given temperature.
 As the temperature of heat rises, the time span required for sterilization decreases.

 Further, the sterilization time increases with a decrease in temperature and vice-versa.
 But one needs to maintain minimum sterilization time or minimum contact time for the heat to be in touch with microbes or bacteria and thereby kill them.